Pavel Yevgenyevich Demidov: Veryovkina Cave

-In February 2007 Perovo-speleo started to continue the development of Moskovskaja cave.
+In February 2007 Perovo-speleo started to continue the development of Moskovskaya cave.
 It is also situated in the Dzou area, it was explored in the eighties to a depth of 980 m; the entrance is at 2,307 m above sea level.
-Evgenij Starodubov, the only one left of the team who initially explored the cave, left the cave to Perovo-speleo to develop it further.
+Yevgeny Starodubov, the only one left of the team who initially explored the cave, left the cave to Perovo-speleo to develop it further.
 They made 5 expeditions into it.
 On the second expedition they dug through a narrow meander, bypassed the siphon and reached the depth of 1,000 m.
 Further expeditions brought the depth of 1,250 m where an underground creek flows into a siphon.
-For the work in Moskovskaja cave the team, led by Demidov, was awarded the A. Morozov medal for 2011, the highest Russian award for achievements in speleology.
+For the work in Moskovskaya cave the team, led by Demidov, was awarded the A. Morozov medal for 2011, the highest Russian award for achievements in speleology.
 Further expeditions, the last in 2015, discovered several side branches of the cave but none past the terminal siphon.
-As the team returned to Abkhazian coast in August 2015, to Gagra, they met Aleksej Baraškov, the new president of Perovo caving club, where the team's caving career began.
-They were also exploring Verëvkina and in 2009 while they traveled to the cave from Gagra, on a track high in the mountain the jeep, a GAZ-66 capsized and two explorers were injured, one badly.
-So Perovo speleoclub discontinued explorations in Verëvkina, until 2012.
+As the team returned to Abkhazian coast in August 2015, to Gagra, they met Aleksey Barashkov, the new president of Perovo caving club, where the team's caving career began.
+They were also exploring Veryovkina and in 2009 while they traveled to the cave from Gagra, on a track high in the mountain the jeep, a GAZ-66 capsized and two explorers were injured, one badly.
+So Perovo speleoclub discontinued explorations in Veryovkina, until 2012.
 In 2013 they broke through a narrow passage at the new bottom (where Perovo-speleo stopped in 2010), at −340 m, and reached a junction of two meanders.
 One had a strong draft, the other had flowing water (Narnia branch).
 They followed the water and lost two years in that branch, it was all very narrow.
 In 2015 they decided to try the meander with draft and with little digging they reached another shaft, at an estimated depth of 360 m, where they stopped because of lack of rope and time.
 As the cave was developed by both clubs Perovo-speleo, led by Demidov, decided to proceed at that point.
 In the winter 2015/2016 the access was too difficult so the next, very small expedition took place in June 2016.
-At the bottom of the last, 30 m shaft, Evgenij Kuzmin discovered a continuation, Babatunda, the biggest hall in the cave, 155 m deep.
+At the bottom of the last, 30 m shaft, Yevgeny Kuzmin discovered a continuation, Babatunda, the biggest hall in the cave, 155 m deep.
 They reached the depth of 630 m.